News

 • retention increases

-• customer experience improves
+• customer experience improves.

 A leadership imperative, not an optional response

-Customer aggression is not going away.
-But organisations have a choice in how they respond.
 Taking it seriously is not just about protecting individuals, but about protecting performance, culture and long-term capability.

 How Enmasse can support